 Any of the above chemicals can cause irritation and rashes when breathed or brought into contact with the skin.
 The potential for chemical interactions is also great when you have older carpeting that may have been cleaned with different chemicals over the years.

 Household Cleaners that Generate Risks

-Many people don’t worry about cleaners that they keep in their homes, but cleaning products with formaldehyde, glycol ethers, ammonia, bleach, and chlorine could be ticking time bombs for family members and pets.
+Many people don’t worry about the cleaners that they keep in their homes.
+However, cleaning products with formaldehyde, glycol ethers, ammonia, bleach, and chlorine could be ticking time bombs for family members and pets.
 Bleach and ammonia produce poisonous gas when mixed.
-Many ingredients are carcinogenic and put children and pets at risk of liver and kidney damage, anemia, and cancer.
+Also, many ingredients are carcinogenic and put children and pets at risk of liver and kidney damage, anemia, and cancer.
 Some of the risks include: